Why a Packing Order Matters

 The First Evening

-- Make the bed — sheets, duvet, pillows.
+- Make the bed.
+Sheets, duvet, pillows.
 A made bed is the single biggest factor in whether the first night feels manageable.

-- Set up the kettle, fridge, and a basic kitchen setup
+- Set up the kettle, fridge, and a basic kitchen

-- Locate the bathroom essentials
+- Find the bathroom essentials

-- Find chargers and devices
+- Locate chargers and devices

 More Packing Guides